-- One ounce, enough to fill a shot glass, is considered the amount needed to cover the exposed areas of the body.
-Adjust the amount of sunscreen applied depending on your body size.
+* For an adult, one ounce, enough to fill a shot glass, is generally considered the amount needed to cover the exposed areas of the body.
+Adjust the amount of sunscreen applied depending on your body size and exposed area.

 Stern RS.
 Prevalence of a history of skin cancer in 2007: results of an incidence-based model.
 Arch Dermatol.
 2010 Mar;146(3):279-82.

 Robinson JK.
 Sun Exposure, Sun Protection, and Vitamin D. JAMA 2005; 294: 1541-43.

 Autier P, Doré JF,Négrier S, et al. Sunscreen use and duration of sun exposure: a double-blind randomized trial.
 J NatlCancerInst 1999; 91 :1304-1309.

 Neale, R, Williams, G, Green, A. Application patterns among participants randomized to daily sunscreen use in a skin cancer prevention trial.
 Arch Dermatol.
 2002 Oct; 138, 1319-1325. https://www.aad.org/public/everyday-care/sun-protection/sunscreen-patients/sunscreen-faqs

 6 Balk, S, et al. Ultraviolet Radiation: A Hazard to Children and Adolescents.
 Pediatrics 2011; Mar;127(3): e791-817.doi: 10.1542/peds.2010-3502.
 Epub 2011 Feb 28. https://pediatrics.aappublications.org/content/127/3/588